gitlaura/student-apprentice-dashboard/readme.md

 This is a dashboard to help an 8th Light student apprentice keep track of their apprenticeship timeline, projects, progress, and knowledge gained.

-How it run the program
+How to run the program
 ----------------------

 This is a ruby command line application.
 To run the program, copy the folder to your machine, go into the lib folder, and enter: